thin-edge/thin-edge.io/docs/src/operate/troubleshooting/monitor_tedge_health.md

 ## Mosquitto bridge health endpoints

-The mosquitto bridge clients connecting thin-edge devices to the respective cloud platforms also report their health status as retained messages to `te/device/main/service/<mosquitto-cloud-bridge>/status/health` topics.
+The mosquitto bridge clients connecting %%te%% devices to the respective cloud platforms also report their health status as retained messages to `te/device/main/service/<mosquitto-cloud-bridge>/status/health` topics.
 The health check messages published by these clients are just numeric values `1` or `0`, indicating active and dead bridge clients respectively.